-To fix a 401 error, try turning off password protection in cPanel or use correct username and password.
+To fix a 401 error, try turning off password protection in cPanel or use the correct username and password.

-By default, HostPapa’s servers display this error instead of a website’s file structure if the browser cannot find website’s home page.
+By default, HostPapa’s servers display this error instead of a website’s file structure if the browser cannot find the website’s home page.

 Index Page Missing: